-We offer a comprehensive Bridging Work Programme for our students who are planning to join us in Sixth Form.
-The programme 'bridges the gap' between Year 11 and post-16 study and gives students a flavour of the type of work they will be covering.
+We offer a comprehensive bridging work programme for our students who are planning to join us in Sixth Form.
+The programme 'bridges the gap' betweenGCSE and post-16 study to give students a flavour of the type of work they will be covering.

-The transition from Year 11 to post-16 study can be a challenging one, and we want to provide students with as much support as we can.
-The study skills required of a successful student are varied, and involve students taking an active role in their progression and development.
-We firmly believe that getting off to a good start will aid students on their journey to success, allowing them to develop into independent and responsible learners.
-When studies commence in September, students will be expected to have completed the Bridging Work in each of the subjects they have chosen to study.
+The transition from GCSE to post-16 study can be a challenging one, and we want to provide students with as much support as we can.
+The study skillsrequired of a successful student are varied, and involve students taking an active role in their progression and development.
+We firmly believe that getting offto a good start will aid students on their journey to success, allowing them to develop into independent and responsible learners.
+When studies commence inSeptember, students will be expected to have completed the bridging work in each of the subjects they have chosen to study.

-Completing the Bridging Work prepares students for those subjects that they have chosen so they can start positively and 'hit the ground running'.
-Each department offers a range of tasks to complete prior to students starting their chosen courses.
+Completing the bridging work prepares students for those subjects that they have chosen so they can start positively and 'hit the ground running'.
+Each departments offers a range of tasks to complete prior to students starting their chosen courses.
 These vary in nature from course to course.
-It might involve learning some basics, reviewing some fundamental Level 2 ideas, some reading or some research.
+It might involve learning some basics, reviewing some fundamental GCSE ideas, some reading or some research.
 This should be undertaken with diligence and an open mind, as the first step in the new post-16 journey.

-Our aim is to support students to further develop all of our six core CREDIT values - Creativity, Respect, Excellence, Determination, Independence and Teamwork.
-The Bridging Work Programme is an important part of this.
+Our aim in Sixth Form is to support students to further develop all of our six core CREDIT values - Creativity, Respect, Excellence, Determination, Independence and Teamwork.
+The bridging work programme is an important part of this.

-Sandra Johnson, Leader of Sixth Form Transition, said: "We are delighted with the exceptional Bridging Work that our Year 11 students produce, ahead of joining our Sixth Form.
-They are really engaging with subject tasks and tackle them with great enthusiasm.
-They not only deliver excellent work, but also demonstrate how they embrace independent learning which is so important for post-16 study.
-It really impresses us how they become involved with the activities and their feedback highlights how valuable they find the work and the fun they have doing it.
+Peter Hedley, Assistant Headteacher, said: "We are delighted with the exceptional work that our future students produce ahead of joining the Sixth Form.
+They actively engage with subject tasks; tackling them with great enthusiasm.
+Students embrace independent learning; a skill which is so important for post-16 study."

-"By completing the tasks that have been set by different subject areas, Year 11s should be much better informed about what studying a subject might be like and also be better prepared to continue their studies, having had the opportunity to develop study skills and discover strengths and interests relevant to Sixth Form"
+"By completing the tasks that have been set, Year 11s are much better informed about the subjects they choose to study by having had the opportunity todevelop study skills and discover strengths and interests"